mahmood8664/geo-service/geo-service/readme.md

 ./geo-service import -h
 ```

-The available Flags for importer are:
+The available flags for importer are:

 ```bash
 Flags: